-Earlier in 2021, Daily Maverick reviewed Sound of Metal, an excellent film that used its sound mix to empathically portray the experience of going deaf.
+In April 2021, Daily Maverick reviewed Sound of Metal, an excellent film that used its sound mix to empathically portray the experience of going deaf.
 CODA lacks that level of ingenuity and realism, but the intention is similar, this time portraying the experience of a child whose parents are dependent on her, and the strength of that niche character study gets you stuck in.

 Ruby has to spend her mornings as a deckhand on her father’s schooner so that there’s someone on board who can hear the vessel’s radio; she has to haggle at the dockyard to save her brother from getting ripped off trying to sell the morning’s catch; and she has to relay her parents’ sex habits to the doctor when they inquire about a potential STI.
 On top of all that she somehow needs to stay awake through school, brave her classmates’ bullying and survive adolescence.

 Ruby is essential to her family’s daily life, yet she’s still the odd one out.
 She can hardly concentrate amid the cacophony of dinnertime in her deaf household – clanging cutlery, buzzing phones and obnoxious farts, but she’s not allowed to listen to music at the dinner table because her family find it rude and unsociable.
 Meanwhile, her brother is allowed to use Tinder at the table because, in their mother’s words, “Tinder is something we can all do as a family”.